Install OpenSCAD on Raspberry Pi

 To run: Menu -> Graphics -> OpenSCAD

-To run in a terminal: OpenSCAD.AppImage
+To run in a terminal (on 32-bit OS): OpenSCAD.AppImage

 Fortunately, OpenSCAD is very easy to install on your Raspberry Pi in just two steps.